mromk94/AIverse-Hub/README.md

 > **Explore [SHARED_CONSCIOUSNESS_LOOP_SCL.md](./SHARED_CONSCIOUSNESS_LOOP_SCL.md) for more!**

 - The Shared Consciousness Loop connects Personality Snapshots and session data to a collective learning and oversight system.
-- Enables ethical interventions, best practice propagation, and trust-building across the AIverse.
+- Enables ethical interventions, best practice propagation, and trust-building across the AI-Verse.
 - Feeds session data and user feedback into cross-user improvement loops.

 ---